ajm/pulp/doc.md

 ### Switching to settings page

-Set the search query from the settings controller by calling `QueryService.setQuery` function in the `settings_controller.js` file and remove `QueryService.setQuery` function call from the `search_controller.js`.
+Set the search query from the settings controller by calling `QueryService.setQuery` function in the `settings_controller.js` file and remove `QueryService.setQuery` function call from the `search_controller.js` file.

 ## Building